alefbee/popcorn-archives/README.md

 If you just want to use the application, the best way is to install it with `pipx`.
 This installs the tool in an isolated environment but makes the command available everywhere in your system.

 **1. Install `pipx`**
-If you don't have it, install `pipx` using your system's package manager (e.g., `sudo apt install pipx`, `brew install pipx`).
+If you don't have it, install `pipx` using your system's package manager (e.g., `sudo apt install pipx`, `brew install pipx` or `scoop install pipx` on Windows).
 Then, ensure its path is configured:
 ```bash
 pipx ensurepath
 ```